Martin Group (company): Controversies

 In 2007, Kerala’s state government, led by the Communist Party of India (Marxist), returned a ₹20 million donation from the Martin Group following allegations of illegal lottery operations.

 In 2019, the Ministry of Home Affairs issued an alert to state governments regarding alleged fraudulent activities linked to the Martin Group, including claims of illegal lottery operations, tax evasion, and prize ticket manipulation.
 Reports stated that the company was accused of selling lotteries in states where they were prohibited and possessing unaccounted income exceeding ₹1,000 crore.

 The ED attached assets worth ₹250 crore in 2019, ₹409.92 crore in 2022, and ₹411 crore in March 2022 from bank accounts linked to Future Gaming and associated companies under the Martin Group.

 In 2022, the Chennai Crime Branch investigated the seizure of ₹7.2 crore in unaccounted cash from company premises; the case was closed in November 2022 following a court-accepted closure report.

 In 2023, the Enforcement Directorate (ED) seized assets worth ₹4.5 billion in connection with an alleged lottery fraud case in Sikkim; the company’s appeal against the seizure was dismissed, though it has not been convicted in any of these cases.

 In November 2024, the ED seized ₹8.8 crore in cash, mostly in ₹500 notes, from the Martin Group’s corporate office during searches in Tamil Nadu, Haryana, Punjab, and West Bengal.
 The agency stated the case involved alleged fraudulent and illegal lottery sales.

 In December 2024, the Supreme Court of India barred the Enforcement Directorate (ED) from accessing electronic devices seized during searches at offices and premises linked to the Martin Group and its associates.
 The Court observed that digital devices hold sensitive personal and business information, and unrestricted access could infringe the right to privacy.

 The order has been seen as an important precedent for investigations involving digital evidence.
 The ED has alleged irregularities in the operations of Future Gaming and Hotel Services Pvt.
 Ltd., a flagship company of the group, and attached assets worth over ₹600 crore in connection with money laundering probes.

 Electoral bonds

 According to data released by the Election Commission of India and reported in the media, between April 2019 and January 2024 the Martin Group purchased electoral bonds worth ₹1,368 crore.
 Of this amount, ₹542 crore (39.6%) was donated to the All India Trinamool Congress, ₹503 crore (36.7%) to the Dravida Munnetra Kazhagam, and ₹154 crore (11.2%) to the YSR Congress Party.
-The Bharatiya Janata Party received ₹100 crore (7.3%) from Future Gaming, a Martin Group company.
+The Bharatiya Janata Party received ₹100 crore (7.3%) from Future Gaming, a Martin Group company and rs50 crore to the Indian National Congress.